$

 On eBay, sellers are also given the option to charge sales tax, and eBay automatically collects and remits tax for certain states due to marketplace facilitator laws.
 But again, you’ll need to keep track of any states where you might have additional obligations beyond what the platform collects, as well as stay on top of your filings.

-What About Shopify?
+What about Shopify?

 If you’re selling on Shopify, you’re in the driver’s seat for sales tax compliance as the platform doesn’t automatically collect or remit sales tax for you.
 Instead, Shopify provides tools to make managing sales tax easier, but it’s up to you to set them up based on your nexus obligations.